poloxue/iterm2-zsh-tmux-vim/readme.md

-This repostorry is a tutorial to build my own development environment from sctach.
-Softwares and packages we need:
+Build my own development environment from sctach.
+Softwares and packages include iterm2, zsh, oh-my-zsh, tmux, and neovim.
+Let's take a look at how it look like?

-- iterm2,
-- zsh
-- oh-my-zsh
-- tmux
-- neovim

-How does it look like?

 # Installation